-1. Before removing a node, unplug all the cables that connect to that node.
-2. To remove a node, first push the two latches (located near the handles) inward.
-3. Grasp the handles and pull the node out from the rear of the chassis.
-4. To remove the system from the rack completely, depress the locking tabs in the chassis rails (push the right-side tab down and the left-side tab up) to continue to pull the system out past the locked position.
+1. Make sure the protective film on the cover has been removed as described in the previous section.
+2. Before removing a node, unplug all the cables that connect to that node.
+3. To remove a node, first push the two latches (located near the handles) inward.
+4. Grasp the handles and pull the node out from the rear of the chassis.
+5. To remove the system from the rack completely, depress the locking tabs in the chassis rails (push the right-side tab down and the left-side tab up) to continue to pull the system out past the locked position.